ambarishg/itops/itops/docs/STEPS.md

 * Input File
 * Insights File
 * Number of Clusters
 * For the Sub Cluster, to maintain the PARENT CHILD relationship store the following
   - Parent Cluster Name
   - Number of Sub Clusters
-- Cluster Name

 # CLUSTER RELATIONSHIPS  Information STORE
 The Cluster Information Store stores the Cluster Name and its Parent.